JohannesBuchner/UltraNest/docs/issues.rst

 Computationally:

- * Speed up the likelihood function
+ * Speed up the likelihood function, for example by using numpy more efficiently
  * Vectorize the likelihood function (see `Tour of the features <performance.rst>`_).

 Algorithmically:

+ * Modify the transform to better map the live points to data constraints.
  * Use a step sampler (see `the high-d tutorial example <example-sine-highd.html>`)
  * Try to alter your model